3 Signs You Need a Website Technical SEO Audit

 Ever get the sneaking suspicion your website isn’t built as well as it could be?
 Or wonder why you aren’t getting more visits from Google or Bing than you used to?
-Maybe you just want to double check if that SEO specialist you’ve been paying is worth the money?
+Maybe you just want to double-check if that SEO specialist you’ve been paying is worth the money.

 The answer to each of these challenges (and many more) is likely to be a thorough audit of your website.
-That means having an experienced SEO look at the underlying code, and deep dive for things like coding errors, link functionality, page loading times, in addition to the usual things like user experience, content quality and relevant inbound links.
+That means having an experienced SEO look at the underlying code, and deep dive for things like coding errors, link functionality, and page loading times, in addition to the usual things like user experience, content quality, and relevant inbound links.

 Before we get into the finer points of what you can learn from an SEO audit, though, let’s look at three surefire signs you need one in the first place…